COMMUNITY COMPOST PROGRAM

 HOW IT WORKS

-Step 3: Attend a Compost Training: Before dropping off any food scraps, you’ll attend a required training session led by Sustainable Saratoga.
+Step 2: Attend a Compost Training: Before dropping off any food scraps, you’ll attend a required training session led by Sustainable Saratoga.
 The training will cover: what you can and can’t compost, how to store and prepare food scraps at home, how the drop-off system works, and the importance of composting why composting matters for Saratoga Springs

 Step 4: Start Collecting Your Scraps: At home, collect acceptable food scraps in a container of your choice, or with our provided compost bin you will receive when you join the Community Compost Program.
-You can keep it on your counter, under the sink, or in your freezer.

 The Community Compost Program is modeled after the successful Bethlehem Municipal Compost program and in consultation with ANCA’s Compost for Good reflecting a growing movement towards sustainability, environmental resilience and circular systems for communities.